How to Manage a Peanut Allergy

 What do you want parents to know when it comes to food allergies?

-Joyce Yu, M.D., is the director of the food allergy clinic at the NewYork-Presbyterian Morgan Stanley Children’s Hospital and NewYork-Presbyterian/Columbia University Irving Medical Center.
+Joyce Yu, M.D., is the director of the food allergy clinic at the NewYork-Presbyterian Morgan Stanley Children’s Hospital of Children’s Hospital of New York and NewYork-Presbyterian/Columbia University Irving Medical Center.
 She is also an associate professor of Pediatrics at Columbia University Vagelos College of Physicians and Surgeons.
 Her clinical expertise and research interests are in pediatric food allergy and clinical primary immunodeficiencies, and she has published several journal articles, abstracts, and book chapters in these areas.
 She oversees a multidisciplinary food allergy program at Columbia and is involved in teaching medical students, residents, and fellows.
 She also serves as the principal investigator in multi-center clinical trials in food allergy, asthma, and atopic dermatitis, and other allergic conditions.

 Additional Resources